Return to Contents

 You may be a prominent elected official, largely dependent on the support of devout Mormon voters, Mormon campaign funding through backchannels and surrogates, military industrial complex funding through backchannels and surrogates and intelligence community support tied to avoidance of accountability for gross constitutional overreaches, who now grapples with the credibility challenges of being associated with Mormonism.
 Perhaps you find yourself grappling with the public relations concerns as the ridiculousness and offensiveness of the fraud of Mormonism is increasingly exposed by the filings in the Gaddy case and questions about corruption and the credibility of the United States Judiciary become more likely under the political pressure for a ruling in favor of the Church that flies in the face of rational jurisprudence and Constitutional integrity.

-You may be a Mormon apologist whose intractable cognitive occlusions protect you from the heartache of confronting the realities of the indisputable and conclusive evidence of Mormon fraud and who finds solace and social comfort in rallying the faith of Mormon followers and encouraging the condemnation of those whose quest for social justice drives them to expose the truth about the self-serving deception and malfeasance of Mormonism.
+You may be a Mormon apologist whose intractable cognitive occlusions protect you from the heartache of confronting the realities of the indisputable and conclusive evidence of Mormon fraud and who finds solace and comfort championing the social engineering project of rallying the faith of Mormon followers and encouraging the condemnation of those whose quest for social justice drives them to expose the truth about the self-serving deception and malfeasance of Mormonism.